February 17, 2017

 In accepting the role, Mr. Follett stated, “I’m really excited to work with the Royal students, staff and community to continue to build an amazing educational support system for our students.”

 The approval became official at noon today during a special session held by the Royal School Board at the District office.

 The 2016 Fall State Championships conclude this weekend, December 2-3, with the Gridiron Classic at the Tacoma Dome.
 The WIAA will be providing a variety of coverage options all weekend long for you to stay connected to the action.

 The send off will start at 8:45am, leaving HS at 9am on Friday, December 2.

 To avoid long lines at the Tacoma Dome, purchase your tickets at the HS Office before Thursday, December 1st at 4pm.

 There is no more room on the Rooters bus

-Our district is participating in the Washington State 2014 Healthy Youth Survey during the week of October 13th – 17th.
+Our district is participating in the Washington State 2016 Healthy Youth Survey from October 10th–21st.